-Shane Hanley, 47, a locked-out worker with Cooper Tire & Rubber Co. and member of the steelworker's union, drove the 3.5 hours to Steubenville from Findlay.

-He and four others came to let Kasich know a bitter collective bargaining fight - in which voters turned back a bill limiting the rights of unionized public workers - would not be forgotten.
+One protester, Shane Hanley, a 47-year-old locked-out worker from Cooper Tire & Rubber Co. in Findlay, said he came to let Kasich know a bitter collective bargaining fight - in which voters turned back a bill limiting the rights of unionized public workers - would not be forgotten.